giu92/BE-embedding/README.md

 - eps_0 the initial epsilon
 - D the maximum epsilon considered Delta
 - d the step delta

-The syntax fo the execution is the following:
+The syntax for the execution is the following:
 ```
 java -jar epsBE.jar N net eps_0 D d
 ```